tonethar/IGME-330-Master/notes/firebase-3.md

 ## IV.
 Our `dataChanged` callback function

 - when the app (page) first loads, this is called to get an initial list of scores
-- when the data on the `score2` JSON node changes, the changes will be pushed out by firebase to interested
+- when the data on the `score2` JSON node changes, the changes will be pushed out by firebase to interested applications (i.e. those that setup an "on value" handler for that node

 ### IV-A. Display the score data